What the C-suite wants: 24 must-have HR software metrics

 1. Workforce productivity

 Productivity is fundamental to business growth so this is usually a big priority, but productivity can be complex to measure.
-How do you quantify a productive developer versus a productive content manager, for example?
+How do you quantify a productive software developer versus a productive content manager, for example?

 • Performance metrics like project completion or sales figures

-• Customer satisfaction ratings
+• Customer satisfaction ratings or net promoter scores (NPS)

 • Attendance rates